pritamps/responsive_portfolio/notes.md

 ## SASS

 1. Global variables with `$`
-2. Can do sub-properties using the `&` operator.
+2. Can do sub-properties and sub-classes and sub-states using the `&` operator.
 For example:
 ```css
 h1 {
     &.lg-heading {